 Cohorts are typically offered every term.
-Our next start date is 11th May 2020, with the next intake after starting in September 2020 (apply by June).
+Our next start date is March 2021.
 There will usually be one or two (or more) regional locations across England for the one-day face-to-face workshops.
 New intakes start every term.

 See foot of page for application link.